lucaberbenni/markov_simulation/README.md

-# markov_simulation
-Simulation of customers behavior in a supermarket.

----

 This project aims to model how customers move through different locations within the supermarket and analyze their behavior patterns.

 ### Project Overview